Jojo942004/Collision-Avoidance-System/README.md

 ## Description

 For additional information to the project check out the detailed paper I wrote.
+Please also check out the added code, dataset, trained models PowerPoint presentation and additional files.

 ## Getting Started